library(pacman)

 title = "Residuals from naïve method")

-Warning: Removed 1 row(s) containing missing values (geom_path).
+Warning: Removed 1 row containing missing values or values outside the scale range

 Normal?